ParamvirSran/Polly-the-Penguin/readMe.txt

 Open two terminals, turn your volume on, then enter these commands:

 1. python3 llm_service.py (opens server..MUST KEEP IT RUNNING)
-2. (in new terminal) g++ -o Polly Polly.cpp Display.cpp LLMProcessing.cpp TextToSpeech.cpp VoiceCustomization.cpp STT.cpp SpeechRecognizer.cpp -std=c++11 -lcurl -lportaudio -lcrypto -lssl -I.
+2. (in new terminal) g++ -o Polly Polly.cpp Display.cpp LLMProcessing.cpp TextToSpeech.cpp VoiceCustomization.cpp STT.cpp SpeechRecognizer.cpp main.cpp -std=c++11 -lcurl -lportaudio -lcrypto -lssl -lpthread -lboost_system -I. -I ./crow/include
-3. (in the terminal you ran the g++ command) ./Polly
+3. (in the terminal you ran the g++ command) ./Polly (opens crow server ..
+ALSO MUST KEEP IT RUNNING)
+4. change directory into webui folder and run the command: npx vite (keep this one running too)

 _____            __________